the-peon-project/peon/docker-images/orchestrator/README.md

 # PEON project [Orchestrator]

-This is the server orchestration for the PEON project.\
+This is the server orchestration for the PEON project.
+Managed via REST API\

 ## What is the PEON project?